 This type of parent doesn’t care for his parenting duties.
 He/she is not interested in the child’s activities.
 The parent is more interested in his/her profession, extra-curricular activities or socializing.
 They leave the child to destiny.

 As our child grows, our parenting/ chowkidari style also undergo changes.
 When our child is in his/her early years, we as parents need to be the alert chowkidar.
 This is the stage in which our child is innocent, vulnerable and unaware of the outer world.
 We have to keep an eye and guide our child in the right direction.

 In pre-teens and teens stage our child has a mind of his/her own.
-He/she may or may not follow our parenting advise and may resent our chowkidari style.
+He/she may or may not follow our parenting advise and may resent our chowkidari style or helicopter parent.
 They want more freedom in thought and action.

 As parents, we can become passive chowkidar, and watch our child from a distance without interfering.
 Such children will be good at problem-solving.

 And when our child has metamorphosed into an adult, we parents need to be the indifferent chowkidar giving our child full freedom and choice to lead the life he/she wants to.

 As parents, we can become different chowkidars now and then when there is a need for it.
 There should be flexibility in our parenting style.